 Please click the links to the roles below to learn more about the opportunities, then contact the relevant team to find out more – they’ll get back to you and let you know how you can make a big difference and help us become stronger together.

 Local Networks are teams of volunteers that raise awareness in their communities by hosting educational, information, social and fundraising events.
 They want to reach more people affected by Inflammatory Bowel Disease as well as help the general public to better understand the conditions.
-Each network has three main volunteer roles: Lead Volunteer, Finance Volunteer and Awareness Volunteers as well as Local Network Event volunteers who support events on a Ad Hoc basis.
+Each network has four main volunteer roles: Lead Volunteer, Finance Volunteer, Awareness Volunteers and Medical Advisors, as well as Local Network Event volunteers who support events on a Ad Hoc basis.
 Complete the Volunteer Enquiry Form to find out more!

 The Charity’s Helpline volunteers provide confidential emotional support to people via Crohn’s and Colitis Support and Parent to Parent.
 Volunteers either have personal experience of Inflammatory Bowel Disease or are parents of children with the condition.
 Volunteers also provide practical support via the Disability Benefit Service.
 These roles require specific training commitments.
 Please contact the Helplines Team or call 0300 222 5700 to find out more.